 SAB 108 permits public companies to initially apply its provisions either by (i) restating prior financial statements as if the "dual approach" had always been used or (ii) recording the cumulative effect of initially applying the "dual approach" as adjustments to the carrying values of assets and liabilities as of the beginning of the year of adoption, February 1, 2006 for the Company, with an offsetting adjustment recorded to the opening balance of retained earnings.
-The Company elected to record the effects of applying SAB 108 using the cumulative effect transition method.
+Due to the discovery of an error after the adoption of SAB 108, the Company is required to restate prior year financial statements using retrospective application of SAB 108, which is reflected in this Form 10-K/A.